Linaro/documentation/Reference-Platform/Known-Issues.md

 # Reference Platform Build - 16.06 Release - Known Issues

+## Fixed Issues

+These lists group all **fixed RPB issues** into their repective categories.
+Underlying Consumer and Enterprise edition boards, and their bug fixes are grouped under a single page for convenience and quick reference.

 | Fixed Issues   |     |
 |:---|:----|
 | Enterprise | <a href="https://bugs.linaro.org/buglist.cgi?bug_status=RESOLVED&bug_status=VERIFIED&component=Enterprise&list_id=10084&product=Reference%20Platforms&query_format=advanced&version=16.06" target="_blank">(Full List)</a> |
 | Conssumer | <a href="https://bugs.96boards.org/buglist.cgi?bug_status=RESOLVED&bug_status=VERIFIED&classification=Consumer%20Edition%20Boards&list_id=1613&product=HiKey&query_format=advanced&target_milestone=Reference%20Software%20Platform%20-%2016.06" target="_blank">(Full List)</a> |

+## Current Issues

+These lists group all **current and unfixed bugs** into their respective categories.
+Basic bug summary can be found here, while links to their bugzilla pages are also available.
+Bugzilla links to full list of bugs are also available of the top of each table for convenience and quick reference.

 ## Enterprise

 #### Cello/Overdrive